pwwang/immunopipe/docs/introduction.md

 A _[process](https://pwwang.github.io/pipen/defining-proc/)_ is a unit of work in the pipeline. `immunopipe` includes a set of processes.
 Some of them are reused from [`biopipen`](https://github.com/pwwang/biopipen) and some are written specifically for `immunopipe`.

-The input of a process is typically a `pandas` `DataFrame`, where the rows are distributed to the jobs of the process, and columns are spreaded to the input variables of the _job_s.
+The input of a process is typically a [`pandas`](https://pandas.pydata.org/) `DataFrame`, which serves as the channel passing data between processes.
+The rows of the data frame are distributed to the jobs of the process, and columns are spreaded to the input variables of the _[job](https://pwwang.github.io/pipen/api/pipen.job/#pipenjobjob)_ s.
 See more illustration [here](https://pwwang.github.io/pipen/channels/).
 In our case, most processes are just single-job processes.
 Other than the start processes, the input of a process is the output of other process(es).
 So users don't need to worry about the input of the processes in the configurations.

-Check the [Analyses and processes](#analyses-and-processes) for more details about what each process does.

 _`envs`_ of a process is the most important part of `immunopipe` that a user needs to configure.
 It defines the environment variables of the process.
 The environment variables are shared by all the jobs of the process.

 !!! note
     These environment variables are not the same as the environment variables of the system.
-They are just variables that are used in the process.
+They are just variables that are used in the process across its jobs.

 See individual process pages for more details about the `envs` of each process.